 The easiest (and cheapest) way we’ve found to do this is to travel in a van.
 This was especially true when we decided to travel full time from 2017-2020 as digital nomads.

 ‘Hanna’ the Savana is our current DIY adventure van.
-It took us over a year to find her, finally making the purchase in 2017.
+A 2005 GMC Savana (2500 size) van, it took us over a year to find her, finally making the purchase in 2017.
 After quite a big transformation, we have the van home we’ve always dreamed of.

 Hanna the Savana is actually our third DIY van conversion.
 The first was a Toyota Lucida which we took for an epic three month trip from the UK to Turkey and back, via 18 different countries.